Advice for composers writing music for the ocarina

 Subholes

 The range extension provided by subholes however is not 'free'.
-Due to physics, it changes the playing characteristics and tone balance of the whole instrument:
+Due to the physics on which the instrument operates, introducing subholes changes the playing characteristics and tone balance of the whole instrument:

-- Subholes may cause the ocarina's breath curve to be steeper, affecting volume balance and making wide leaps harder to play in tune.
+• Subholes may cause the ocarina's breath curve to be steeper, making wide leaps harder to play in tune.

 The range that an ocarina can sound naturally decreases as chamber volume increases.
 Introducing two subholes in 'soprano' range ocarinas has very little impact to their playing characteristics.
 Only exceptionally well made alto ocarinas can have two without suffering from the problems noted.